lantunes/chemgrams/README.md

 | Chemgrams(n=10)+MCTS^ | 500,000     | 242,440 (48.49%) | 228,922 (45.78%) |  82 (0.036% of Unique) |  ~103 minutes |

-_* a reward of 1.0 was given if the molecule was valid, and -1.0 if it was either invalid or already generated_ ^ a reward of -1.0 was given of the molecules was invalid or already generated, otherwise the score was: log(p_prior(s)) + _σ_, where _σ_ is a tuning parameter, set to 2, and log(p_prior(s)) is the log probability of the generated sequence according to the language model
+_* a reward of 1.0 was given if the molecule was valid, and -1.0 if it was either invalid or already generated_

+_^ a reward of -1.0 was given of the molecules was invalid or already generated, otherwise the score was: log(p_prior(s)) + σ, where σ is a tuning parameter, set to 2, and log(p_prior(s)) is the log probability of the generated sequence according to the language model_

 When MCTS is used, the uniqueness of the generated molecules increases, and much fewer of the molecules seen in training are generated.
 However,